 Wondering whether the Kanata Nordic Racer program is right for your teen or pre-teen skier?
 For answers to this and related questions please contact our Racing Coordinator (email@example.com)

 Refund / Cancellation Policy: Memberships fees are non-refundable.
-If you wish to withdraw from a program, we will refund the program fee less 20% retained to cover the club’s associated administration costs.
+If you wish to withdraw from a program, we will refund the pro-rated program fee less 20% retained to cover the club’s associated administration costs.
 To obtain a refund please contact firstname.lastname@example.org by December 31, 2022.
 Please note that Kanata Nordic reserves the right to cancel any programs with insufficient registration or without volunteer leaders.
 In this case every effort will be made to find an equivalent program or a refund will be offered.

 Kanata Nordic programs are subject to the will of Mother Nature.
 We generally follow Cross Country Canada’s guidelines in terms of program cancellation.
 This means programs will be cancelled if conditions are unsafe or temperatures are below acceptable limits.
 We attempt to reschedule cancelled events but this is at the discretion of group leaders.
 The Club will attempt to give its members as much notice as possible for program changes caused by weather we thank you for your understanding.

 In the event that program instruction days are cancelled by Kanata Nordic at the direction of Provincial or Municipal authorities in response to the COVID health emergency and classes cannot be rescheduled in the current ski season, credit will be given for a portion of the program fee towards 2022-2023 registration fees.